dafny-lang/dafny/docs/Compilation/Boogie.md

 ## `{:opaque} attribute`

-Internally, and for verification in Boogie only, all functions are given an extra first parameter, which is the _fuel_ (represented in Boogie by unary numbers, e.g. `$LS($LS($LZ)`) is a fuel of two).
+During verification in Boogie, all functions are given an extra first parameter, which is the _fuel_ (represented in Boogie by unary numbers, e.g. `$LS($LS($LZ)`) is a fuel of two).
-To unroll a function, axioms ensures that a recursive call is provided with the previous fuel minus 1, so that we don't unroll undefinitely.
+To unroll a function, axioms ensure that a recursive call is provided with the current fuel minus 1, so that we don't unroll undefinitely.

-**Normal behavior:** When verifying each method or function, Dafny will look at every `assert`.
-If it finds one, every function inside it will be given a fuel of at least 2 (`$LS($LS($LZ))`), meaning the verifier will be able to unroll the function's body twice for this assertion.
+**Normal behavior:** When verifying a method or a function, Dafny will look at every `assert`.
+If it finds one, every function call inside it will use a fuel argument of at least 2 (`$LS($LS($LZ))`), meaning the verifier will be able to unroll the function's body twice for this assertion.
 When this assertion is proven, Dafny provides an `assume` about the result, but in this case the functions are provided a fuel of only 1 (`$LS($LZ)`), meaning it unrolls the body only once.

 **Opaque behavior:** When Dafny sees an `{:opaque}` attribute on a function `foo`, Dafny declares to Boogie two unknown constants `StartFuel_f` and `StartFuelAssert_f`.
 It uses `StartFuelAssert_f` in lieu of the default fuel (`$LS($LS($LZ))`) in the context of `assert` statements or expressions, and `StartFuel_f` in lieu of the default fuel (`$LS($LZ)`) in the context of the `assume` that immediately follows the `assert`.
 These two constants don't have any axioms so, by default, the verifier is unable to unroll the functions and they behave like uninterpreted functions.